d-f/weather-prediction-app/README.md

 ```
 python upload_csv.py -host_name "localhost:27017/" -db_name noaa_global_hourly -col_name wp_app -csv_dir "C:\\personal_ML\\weather_prediction_app\\code\\noaa_data\\"
 ```
-The default host name of localhost:27017 will be used, if a different one is desired, change by setting -hostname argument of create_datasets.py

 Each row in the CSV file contains data for roughly every 5 minutes, and the temperature reading has various quality control checks.